 How Turf Is Made

 Turf is a fantastic way to give your landscaping project the finishing touch that it deserves, without breaking the bank.
-It’s quick to lay (click here to find out how), doesn’t break the bank and give unparalleled results.
+It’s quick to lay, doesn’t break the bank and gives unparalleled results.

 But how is it made?
 How do Rolawn create their crisp, fine rolls of countryside that we can unfurl in our gardens like a picnic blanket?
 Continue reading to find out how.